 Since inception, we have invested in our Customer Success organization to help ensure customers are able to build and deploy applications on our platform.
-We have several strategic partnerships, including with KPMG, PwC, Accenture, and Deloitte, for them to refer customers to us in order to purchase subscriptions and then to provide professional services directly to the customers using our platform.
+We have several strategic partnerships, including with KPMG, Accenture, PwC, Infosys, Wijro, and Deloitte, for them to refer customers to us in order to purchase subscriptions and then to provide professional services directly to the customers using our platform.
 We intend to further grow our base of strategic partners to provide broader customer coverage and solution delivery capabilities.
 In addition, over time we expect professional services revenue as a percentage of total revenue to decline as we increasingly rely on strategic partners to help our customers deploy our software.
 We believe our investment in professional services, including strategic partners building their practices around Appian, will drive increased adoption of our platform.

-As of December 31, 2020, we had 693 customers in a variety of industries, of which 548 customers were commercial and 145 customers were government or non-commercial entities.
-Our customers include financial services, government, life sciences, telecommunications, media, energy, manufacturing, and transportation organizations.
-Generally, our sales force targets its efforts to organizations with over 2,000 employees and \$2 billion in annual revenue.
-As of December 31, 2020, 25% of our commercial customers were Global 2000 organizations, and 60 of our customers were Fortune 500 companies.
-Revenue from government agencies represented 18.1%, 17.1%, and 15.7% of our total revenue in 2020, 2019, and 2018, respectively.
-No single end-customer accounted for more than 10% of our total revenue in 2020, 2019, and 2018.
+As of December 31, 2021, we had 816 customers in a variety of industries, of which 635 customers were commercial and 181 customers were government or non-commercial entities.
+Our customers include financial services, government, life sciences, insurance, manufacturing, energy, healthcare, telecommunications, and transportation organizations.
+Generally, our sales team targets its efforts to organizations with over 2,000 employees and \$2 billion in annual revenue.
+As of December 31, 2021, 25% of our commercial customers were Global 2000 organizations, and 68 of our customers were Fortune 500 companies.
+Revenue from government agencies represented 19.6%, 18.1%, and 17.1% of our total revenue in 2021, 2020, and 2019, respectively.
+No single end-customer accounted for more than 10% of our total revenue in 2021, 2020, and 2019.

 Our platform supports multiple languages to facilitate collaboration and address challenges in multinational organizations.
 We offer our platform globally.
-In 2020, 2019, and 2018, 33.8%, 32.3%, and 28.7%, respectively, of our total revenue was generated from customers outside of the United States.
-As of December 31, 2020, we operated in 12 countries.
+In 2021, 2020, and 2019, 34.0%, 33.8%, and 32.3%, respectively, of our total revenue was generated from customers outside of the United States.
+As of December 31, 2021, we operated in 13 countries.
 We believe we have a significant opportunity to grow our international footprint.
 We are investing in new geographies, including through investment in direct and indirect sales channels, professional services, and customer support and implementation partners.

-We have experienced strong revenue growth, with revenue of \$304.6 million, \$260.4 million, and \$226.7 million in 2020, 2019, and 2018, respectively.
-Our subscriptions revenue was \$198.7 million, \$151.3 million, and \$126.0 million in 2020, 2019, and 2018, respectively, and includes sales of our SaaS subscriptions, on-premises term license subscriptions, and maintenance support.
-Our cloud subscription revenue was \$129.2 million, \$95.0 million, and \$67.4 million in 2020, 2019, and 2018, respectively.
+We have experienced strong revenue growth, with revenue of \$369.3 million, \$304.6 million, and \$260.4 million in 2021, 2020, and 2019, respectively.
+Our subscriptions revenue was \$263.7 million, \$198.7 million, and \$151.3 million in 2021, 2020, and 2019, respectively, and includes sales of our SaaS subscriptions, on-premises term license subscriptions, and maintenance and support.
+Our cloud subscription revenue was \$179.4 million, \$129.2 million, and \$95.0 million in 2021, 2020, and 2019, respectively.

 We have invested in developing our platform, expanding our sales and marketing and research and development capabilities, and providing general and administrative resources to support our growth.
 We intend to continue to invest in our business to take advantage of our market opportunity.
-As a result, we incurred net losses of \$33.5 million, \$50.7 million, and \$49.5 million in 2020, 2019, and 2018, respectively.
-We also used cash in operations of \$7.6 million, \$8.9 million, and \$31.3 million in 2020, 2019, and 2018, respectively.
+As a result, we incurred net losses of \$88.6 million, \$33.5 million, and \$50.7 million in 2021, 2020, and 2019, respectively.
+We also used cash in operations of \$53.9 million, \$7.6 million, and \$8.9 million in 2021, 2020, and 2019, respectively.